Swisscom marketing tie-up hits snag despite cartel agency's OK

-ZURICH Switzerland's communications regulator on Wednesday banned Swiss public television and radio broadcaster SRG at least temporarily from participating in a marketing venture it hopes to forge with Swisscom SCMN.VX and media company Ringier.
+ZURICH Dec 16 Switzerland's communications regulator on Wednesday banned Swiss public television and radio broadcaster SRG at least temporarily from participating in a marketing venture it hopes to forge with Swisscom and media company Ringier.

 The Federal Office of Communication (OFCOM) banned SRG from "market entry and new advertising activities within the joint venture" until the agency concludes a review.